teddyam/teams-agent-accelerator-templates/docs/README.md

 ### Testing in Github Pages

 First create a fork of this repo.
-Then enable Github Actions and Github Pages.
+Then enable Github Actions and Github Pages in the repository settings.
 Run the `Deploy Next.js site to Pages` workflow to deploy to Github Pages.
 Once testing is done in your forked repository, you can create a PR to merge it into the source repository.
+Ensure that the `Build with Next.js` workflow runs for the page to successfully deploy.

 ## Other commands